neonicX-Tech/Classification-With-SVM/README.md

 ******
 # Description

-For classifiaction of orange we use HSV_Histogram feature extraction for SVM.
+For the classification of oranges, we use HSV histogram feature extraction in the section of color features for the SVM model.

 The project involves the following steps:
 1. Generating HSV histograms from images of oranges.